IanFinlayson/exploring-cs/chapter04.md

 ------------------------------------------------------------------------

-As an example of working with numbers, let\'s write a program that can figure the amount that you should tip a server at a restaurant.
-When the bill comes at a restaurant, it\'s expected that diners will give a tip between 15 and 20 percent of the price of the meal.
-This can sometimes be tricky to figure out[^5], so let\'s write a program to figure it out for us!
+As an example of working with numbers, let's write a program that can figure the amount that you should tip a server at a restaurant.
+When the bill comes at a restaurant, it's expected that diners will give a tip between 15 and 20 percent of the price of the meal.
+This can sometimes be tricky to figure out[^5], so let's write a program to figure it out for us!

 The program should start off by asking the user how much their meal